 - Removal of polyps

-- Cylindrical dilatation of the esophagus
+- Balloon dilatation of the esophagice strictures

 EGDS can help find the causes of the following symptoms: